terra-money/docs/docs/develop/terrain/initial-setup.md

 # Terrain initial setup

-This tutorial uses a Terra-specific development suite called Terrain.
+This tutorial uses a Terra-specific development tool called Terrain.

 Terrain will help you:

-- Scaffold your dApp project
+- Scaffold your dApp project.
-- Develop and deploy smart contracts
+- Develop and deploy smart contracts.
-- Create custom tasks for blockchain and contract interaction
+- Create custom tasks for blockchain and contract interaction.
-- Access a console (or REPL) for interacting with the Terra blockchain
+- Access a console (or REPL) for interacting with the Terra blockchain.
-- Create predefined functions used in tasks and in the console
+- Create predefined functions used in tasks and in the console.

 ## Prerequisites